BettyDang/python-final-project-2024/proposal.md

 # [Pokémon Catch & Clash]
 Catching pokemon and Pokemon battle

-A way to catch pokemon with random type appearance
+A way to catch pokemon with random type appearance.
-A small Battle with NPC (limited npc)
+A small Battle with NPC (limited npc).
-A way to evole pokemon by combining duplicate (fibanocci sequence) [Describe the core concept or functionality of your project]
+A way to evole pokemon by combining duplicate (fibanocci sequence).

 ## Technologies
 [List any technologies or libraries you think you might use]
 ## Project Timeline